Rings of microdifferential operators for arithmetic $\mathscr{D}$-modules: Preliminaries on filtered rings

-Since $\mr{gr}(\mc{A}_x)$ is noetherian, $\mc{A}_x$ is Zariskian by [{\it ibid.}, Ch.II, 2.1.2 (4)], and in particular $\mc{A}_x$ is noetherian.
-By \cite[3.1.1]{Ber1}, the ring $\mc{A}$ is coherent.
-Thus we obtain that the sheaf of rings $\mc{A}$ is noetherian. \end{proof}
+Since $\mr{gr}(\mc{A}_x)$ is noetherian, $\mc{A}_x$ is Zariskian by \cite[Ch.II, 2.1.2 (4)]{HO}, and in particular $\mc{A}_x$ is noetherian.
+To show that $\mc{A}$ is noetherian, it remains to prove that $\mc{A}$ is coherent.
+For this, it suffices to check the conditions of \cite[3.1.1]{Ber1}.
+We have already checked (a).
+The flatness of the restriction $\Gamma(U,\mc{A})\rightarrow\Gamma(V,\mc{A})$ for open subsets $V\subset U$ in $\mf{B}$ follows by \cite[Ch.II, 1.2.1]{HO}, thus (b) is satisfied, and the lemma follows. \end{proof}